parthenon-hpc-lab/parthenon/doc/sphinx/src/solvers.rst

   in the ghost cells of blocks from the prolongation operators used in their interiors.
 Users can easily define their own prolongation operators.
 An example of using these interior prolongation operators is contained in the ``poisson_gmg`` example.
-- Note that none of the example code does not currently rely on the Stencil and SparseMatrixAccessor code described below, which persist from an older version of the solvers

 Some implementation notes about geometric multi-grid can be found in :ref:`these notes <doc/latex/main.pdf>`.